LPNSR: Optimal Noise-Guided Diffusion Image Super-Resolution Via Learnable Noise Prediction: Related work

-\textbf{Diffusion Inversion.} This paradigm centers on identifying the optimal set of noise maps that, when fed through a diffusion model, enable the reconstruction of a specified target image.
-Recent works\cite{gal2022image,mokady2023null} optimized text embeddings for better textual alignment.
-Recent works refined these strategies, covering textual or visual prompts\cite{miyake2025negative,nguyen2023visual} and intermediate noise maps\cite{ju2023direct,kang2024eta,meiri2023fixed,wallace2023edict}, boosting inversion quality.
-However, existing diffusion inversion methods are primarily tailored for image editing tasks.
-InvSR\cite{Yue_2025_CVPR} extended diffusion inversion to SR, but constrained by DDPM's\cite{NEURIPS2020_4c5bcfec} inference step and efficiency limitations, it only optimized the noise map for initialization and failed to optimize the noise predictor via the full reverse sampling chain for the intermediate steps.
+\textbf{Diffusion Inversion.} This paradigm aims to find the optimal noise maps that reconstruct the target image when fed into a diffusion model.
+Early works optimized text embeddings for better alignment \citep{gal2022image,mokady2023null}, and follow-up works further refined inversion via textual/visual prompts \citep{miyake2025negative,nguyen2023visual} or intermediate noise map optimization \citep{ju2023direct,kang2024eta,meiri2023fixed,wallace2023edict}.
+However, existing diffusion inversion methods are mostly heuristic step-wise optimization schemes tailored for image editing tasks.
+None of them establish a unified, generalizable theoretical derivation paradigm for optimal intermediate noise, nor provide a closed-form analytical solution that can generalize across mainstream diffusion paradigms.
+For SR tasks, InvSR \citep{Yue_2025_CVPR} extends diffusion inversion to SR, but it is constrained by the long sampling trajectory of DDPM \citep{NEURIPS2020_4c5bcfec}, which makes full-chain end-to-end optimization computationally prohibitive.
+It only optimizes the initial noise map, and fails to solve the fundamental problem of defining and optimizing the optimal intermediate noise for the full reverse sampling chain.

-In this work, we propose LPNSR, a LR-prior-enhanced diffusion framework.
-LPNSR replaces random Gaussian noise with a multi-input-aware LR-guided noise predictor while preserving ResShift's\cite{NEURIPS2023_2ac2eac5} core efficiency.
-Leveraging its 4-step compact trajectory, we enable end-to-end training across the full reverse chain without step-skipping strategies, ensuring training-inference consistency.
-In addition, to address the bias induced by the unavailability of the ground-truth image during the initialization phase, we replace the simple bicubic interpolation upsampling with a pre-trained SR network, enabling arbitrary-step inference ranging from 1 to 4 steps without retraining the pre-trained denoising network.